TheSkibb/quick-bookmark/README.md

 releases are available in the releases tab

-the addon will also be available on the addon-store
+the stable version is available in the [mozilla addon store](https://addons.mozilla.org/en-US/firefox/addon/quick-bookmark-fuzzy/)